cn2021-final/final-proj/spec.md

 ## list

-- read the list of friends and print it out
+- read the list of friends and print it out [WORKING]

-- go back to the lobby
+- go back to the lobby [WORKING]

 ## chat